kadookie/AptusAssist/README.md

 ---

 ## Motivation
 The Aptus Portal’s lack of a public API and cumbersome manual booking process, requiring multiple browser-based steps, create a frustrating user experience.
 AptusAssist solves this by reverse-engineering a complex login flow (handling multiple redirects, session and auth cookies, CSRF tokens, and password salting) to automate slot monitoring and booking, delivering a modern interface and Telegram integration.
-The official “Aptus Home” mobile app, with a 1.2-star rating on the App Store, underscores the need for a more usable, automation-friendly alternative.
+The official “Aptus Home” mobile app, with a 1.2-star rating, underscores the need for a more usable, automation-friendly alternative.

+The system’s clunky UI is frequently criticized in App Store reviews and resident forums, explaining why a personal hack became AptusAssist and is made public.

 AptusAssist operates strictly within the booking module, ensuring no interaction with Assa Abloy’s security systems.